itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

-Visualize Backpropagation Algorithms
+Visualize GradientDescent Algorithms
 ====================================

 .. contents::

-In this tutorial we will test different variations of Backpropagation algorithms, visualize them and try to figure out some important features from a plot that we will get.
+In this tutorial we will test different variations of GradientDescent algorithms, visualize them and try to figure out some important features from a plot that we will get.

 Checking data
 -------------